ksivamuthu/microsoft-nodejs-bot-hol/5-dialogs/README.md

 2. When it asked for a location, type `Pittsburgh`
 3. Next, select a Cuisine from the provided suggestions
 4. Then select a restaurant from the provided options
-5. When asked for the date, type `tommorrow night at 7:30`
+5. When asked for the date, type `tomorrow night at 7:30`
 6. And when asked for the number of people, type `6`
 7. Click *Reserve*